Snowflake6413/kudosgiver/README.md

 * /opt-in (Opt-in of the kudos system)
 * /opt-out (Opt-out of the kudos system)
 * /my-kudos (Check your stats)
+* /kudos-help (Check what commands are available. hint hint: they are listed above)

 ## Prerequisites